geo-ant/varpro/README.md

 let c = fit_result.linear_coefficients().unwrap();
 ```

-For more in depth examples, please refer to the crate documentation.
+For more in-depth examples, please refer to the crate documentation.

 ### Fit Statistics

-Additionally to the `fit` member function, the `LevMarSolver` provides a
+Additionally to the `[fit](crate::solvers::LevMarSolver::fit)` member function,
+the `[crate::solvers::levmar::LevMarSolver]` provides a `fit_with_statistics`
-`fit_with_statistics` function that calculates quite a bit of useful additional statistical
+function that calculates quite a bit of useful additional statistical
 information.

 ### Global Fitting of Multiple Right Hand Sides

 In the example above, we have passed a single column vector as the observations.
 The library also allows fitting multiple right hand sides, by constructing a
-problem via `LevMarProblemBuilder::mrhs`.
+problem via [crate::problem::SeparableProblem::mrhs].
 When fitting multiple right hand sides,
 `vapro` will performa a _global fit_, in which the nonlinear parameters are optimized
 across all right hand sides, but linear coefficients of the fit are optimized for
 each right hand side individually.